-While the overall availability of all kinds of things and services is Mexico has improved immensely in recent years, in comparison to its northern neighbors, the continuous reliable supply of certain types of goods and services can sometimes still be a hit-and-miss affair here, even in some of the more up-scale stores where imported goods are most readily available, and where items on display this week might not be there again in a month—and might never return.
+While the overall availability of all kinds of things and services is Mexico has improved immensely in recent years, in comparison to its northern neighbor, a continuous reliable supply of certain types of goods can still be a hit-and-miss affair here, even in some of the more up-scale stores where imported goods are most readily available, and where items on display this week might not be there again in a month—and might never return.

 This inconsistency of supply can sometimes be a source of frustration, in most part, because Murphy’s Law dictates that in Mexico, the infamous ‘No Hay’ will spring up at the precise moment when whatever isn’t available will cause you some inconvenience, and never when it really doesn’t matter.

 It could be that your car just broke down, and ‘no hay’ applies to the very part it happens to need now; perhaps the local store has run out of a key ingredient you need for tonight’s dinner party; the gift idea you saw in-passing at CostCo won’t be there next month; or perhaps you’ve been looking forward to eating tamales, and the restaurant you sit down at “doesn’t have any today.”

 The impact of ‘no hay’ also depends upon where you are situated, how much energy you’re willing to expend in locating whatever it is you want or need, and what price you’re willing to pay to obtain it.

 For example, if a store in Mexico City you go to says ‘no hay,’ there’s a high probability that some other place in the capital will have stock, if you’re willing to wear-out the boot leather on your soles (but more often, the car tire tread) to find it.
-If you are in the provinces, ‘no hay’ could mean ‘no hay’ for hours, days, or weeks, – or ever – leaving you with little alternative but to try the next nearest ‘bigger’ town or city.
+If you are in the provinces, ‘no hay’ could mean ‘no hay’ for hours, days, or weeks, —or ever— leaving you with little alternative but to try the next nearest ‘bigger’ town or city.
 Or Amazon.com.mx and its Latin American equivalent, MercadoLibre.com.mx.

-The ‘no hay’ effect may be mitigated with some forward planning, but it may never be completely avoided.
+The ‘no hay’ effect may be mitigated with some forward planning, but it can never be completely avoided.

 Part of the art of living in places like Mexico is that one comes to accept that, on some occasions, you just can’t—and that’s as it is.
 In the moment when it happens, ‘no hay’ may be frustrating or inconvenient to your situation.
 Nonetheless, when you live in Mexico, the omnipresent ‘no hay’ will pay homage to your situations sooner or later.